 To make a long story short, the reason why our social media fans have not been getting updates is pretty simple.
 I run my mouth quite a bit on social media and some people do not like that, even if you’re making sound logical sense.
 To be honest, there are those who rather abhor “sense” and “logic” as if they are figurative poisons and these people will want to find a way to retaliate against you.
 Although I do not know the name of the user, our Facebook page was reported for child pornography.
 What?
-I don’t even get down with the loli stuff, so this was clearly just the work of a troll.
+I don’t even get down with the loli stuff just some vanilla and kinky stuff if I try to Discover More of occasionally!
+So this was clearly just the work of a troll.
 Not surprisingly, Facebook didn’t find any child porn on the page.
 But what did they find?
 Oh, this one’s going to shock you…

 About three years ago, I reviewed an album from a crafty little French band whose name translates to Caterpillar.
 They’re a great band and I’m not sure if or when we’ll ever be able to hear a single thing more from them.
 In any case, I was reviewing this disc professionally for New Noise Magazine.
 I had linked (as I often do) the review page for the album onto our Facebook page, where it was seen and garnered views.
 Problem was, the band used a rather intricate piece of nude artwork which violated Facebook’s draconian nudity policies.
 Anyone who has looked at that cover could tell that this was an example of nude art or sculpture and it should have been defended as so.
 Unfortunately, the outsourced third party didn’t give a shit and the image was considered in violation of terms and services regardless of the fact that I asked them to reconsider their decision.
 Keep in mind, this image was not posted directly to Facebook.
 It was merely the cover image of the article that appeared when I typed in the URL for the New Noise Magazine page where the review had been featured.
 So essentially, I was getting banned for a preview image.
 For twenty-six days, no doubt.
 All because someone had a grudge against me and reported my website for something that only a troll would’ve reported it for.